 - Does the scope extend to training on the new communication tool?

 - Will the contract include any ongoing support for the system?

-A complete charter would provide clear, specific information on these questions in order for the reader to understand the goal.
-Here’s an example:
+A complete charter would provide clear, specific information on these questions so that the reader can understand the project purpose.
+Here’s a better example:

 5. Review With Team Representatives

-After writing a project charter but before putting your charter in front of a client, set aside time to review the charter with key members of your team in order to make sure it’s accurate.
+After drafting a project charter but before reviewing it with a client, set aside time to review the charter with key members of your team to assess accuracy and completeness.